hadoyyo/McGranit-Website/README.md

 ## Setup Instructions

+1. Download this repository.
-1. Place the project folder `profil` in `XAMPP\htdocs`.
+2. Place the project folder in `XAMPP\htdocs`.
-2. In the XAMPP control panel, start **Apache Web Server**.
+3. In the XAMPP control panel, start **Apache Web Server**.
-3. Launch the application in your browser at: `localhost/profil/index.html`.
+4. Launch the application in your browser at: `localhost/mcgranit/index.html`.

 ## Screenshots